18F/guides/content/accessibility/headings.md

 </div>
 ```

 > This section has a main category and two sub categories.
-The sub categories are on the same level and as such use the the same heading element.
+The sub categories are on the same level and as such use the same heading element.

 ### Fails